szczyglis-dev/ultimate-chain-parser/README.md

 - complex data parsing using programmable regular expressions run one after another in a defined sequence
 - easy to use and powerful configuration system
 - the flow of action based on the splitting into smaller separate tools, each of which performs a different batch of tasks in cooperation with the rest
-- tools included in the package that can work separately or together: parser, cleaner, limiter, splitter, eraser and replacer
+- tools included in the package that can work separately or together: parser, cleaner, limiter and replacer
 - modular structure based on the plug-in system, in addition, each element of the application can be extended or completely replaced with a self-created one - each element of the application has its own interface for the programmer that allows for any extension of functionality or replacement of existing ones
 - multiple extendable components: configuration providers, input data readers, data parsers, renderers, loggers, etc.
 - HTML/Ajax based configurator application included - you can test and configure the chain in real-time